grifferz/ptrcheck-rs/README.md

 Check that every address record (`A`/`AAAA`) in a DNS zone has a valid and acceptable corresponding `PTR` record.

-(I will attempt to put some raw HTML output here so the colors are preserved)

 ## Introduction

 Remembering to set correct reverse DNS is sometimes hard, yet sometimes it is